-According to a report by the International Union for Conservation of Nature, threats to the fish include: Habitat loss, conversion of wetlands to agriculture and aquaculture, unsustainable sand mining, introduction of invasive species, worsening climate change, and hydroelectric dams that cut off the flow of the river and its tributaries.
+According to a report by the World Wildlife Fund, threats to the fish include: Habitat loss, conversion of wetlands to agriculture and aquaculture, unsustainable sand mining, introduction of invasive species, worsening climate change and hydroelectric dams that cut off the flow of the river and its tributaries.

 Dams alter the flow of the world's third most biodiverse river, altering water quality and blocking fish migration, he said.

-According to Reuters in 2022, hydroelectric dams built by several countries upstream have blocked much of the sediment that provides essential nutrients to tens of thousands of farms in the Mekong Delta.
+Hydropower dams built by several countries upstream have blocked much of the sediment that supplies nutrients needed by tens of thousands of farms in the Mekong Delta, Reuters reported in 2022.

-About 19% of the 1,148 fish species in the Mekong River are at risk of extinction, according to a report by conservationists called "The Mekong Forgotten Fishes," adding that the number could be higher because so little is known about 38% of the species.
+About 19% of the 1,148 fish species in the Mekong River are at risk of extinction, conservationists say, adding that the number could be higher because so little is known about 38% of known species.

 The report also said that the decline in fish in the Mekong River – which accounts for more than 15% of the world’s inland fish catch, generating more than $11 billion annually – could compromise the food security of at least 40 million people in the lower Mekong basin whose livelihoods depend on the river.

-It is not too late for delta countries to make a concerted effort to reverse the negative impacts on fish populations.
+It is not too late for delta countries to make concerted efforts to reverse the negative impacts on fish populations.
 “If we all work together to develop the river sustainably, there is still hope,” said Mr. Hogan.

 Source